j-scharrenbach/tado-individual-away-control/README.md

   "username": "<your-username>",
   "password": "<your-password>",
-  "away_temperature": <int, temperature to be set when in away mode>, "allow_deep_sleep": <true/false, allow/disallow deep sleep>, "deep_sleep_after_hours": <float, time in hours after which deep sleep gets enabled>, "deep_sleep_temperature": <int, temperature to be set when in deep sleep mode>, "interval": <int, interval in seconds>, "default_stale_state": <"HOME" or "AWAY", value to consider the device as if it is stale>, "print_timestamp": <true/false, print the timestamps in terminal (set to false for privacy reasons)>, "rules": [
+  "away_temperature": <int, temperature to be set when in away mode>, "allow_deep_sleep": <true/false, allow/disallow deep sleep, see below>, "deep_sleep_after_hours": <float, time in hours after which deep sleep gets enabled>, "deep_sleep_temperature": <int, temperature to be set when in deep sleep mode>, "interval": <int, interval in seconds, minimum 15 seconds>, "default_stale_state": <"STUSTAIN", "HOME" or "AWAY", value to consider the device as if it is stale, see below>, "print_timestamp": <true/false, print the timestamps in terminal (set to false for privacy reasons)>, "rules": [
     {
-      "zone_id": <int, id of the zone OR list<int>, zone ids OR "default">, "device": [
+      "zone_id": <int, id of the zone OR list<int>, zone ids OR "default", see below>, "device": [
-        "<list of names of the devices to listen for this zone(s)>" ]
+        "<list of names of the devices to listen for this zone(s), see below>" ]
     }
   ]